TosbackCgusBridge-Bot/CGUs-versions/Theatlantic/Privacy Policy.md

     *   Women Are Not a Unified Voting Bloc
 *   Entertainment
     *   Top Stories
-    *   'The Walking Dead': Only the Insane Will Survive
+    *   About That 'Exploding Pen': A Guide to 'Skyfall' Homages
+    *   The First Football Pro Wasn't Just First.
+He Was Great
+    *   'Besos, Frida': Letters From Artists to Friends and Families
+    *   Track of the Day: '(Tonight) We Burn Like Stars That Never Die'
+    *   Fact-Checking 'Lincoln': Lincoln's Mostly Realistic.
+His Advisers Aren't
     *   James Bond's New, Not-So-Progressive Mommy Complex
-    *   'Lincoln' Fact Check: He's Realistic.
-His Advisers Aren't
-    *   The First Pro Football Player Wasn't Just First.
-He Was Also Great
-    *   Besos, Frida: Letters From Great Artists to Their Friends and Family
-    *   SNL's Anne Hathaway Episode: 5 Best Scenes
 *   Magazine
     *   In This Month's Issue
     *   Our 2012 Brave Thinkers List